Deci-AI/super-gradients/documentation/source/Data.md

     def __init__(self, train: bool, image_size: int):
         ...
 ```
-Then, use your newly registered dataset class in your configuration (of course, can be split, use defaults, etc), by specifying
-plugging in in `dataset` entry, inside dataloader_params, while leaving out (or leaving empty) `train_dataloader` and `valid_dataloader`:
+Then, use your newly registered dataset class in your configuration (of course, it can be split, use defaults, etc.) by referencing its name in the `dataset` entry inside dataloader_params while leaving out (or leaving empty) `train_dataloader` and `valid_dataloader`:

 ```yaml